gruelbox/orko-docker-example/README.md

 ### Prerequisites

-- Your own domain and the understanding of how to configure it.
+- Your own domain and the understanding of how to configure it to point to your server.
+Alternative, an account with https://www.noip.com/ and a domain configured there (we'll set it up so that the domain is automatically updated).
 - A suitable Linux-based host with:
   - No unnecessary services (such as `httpd` or `sambdad`)
   - A suitable update strategy to ensure security patches are installed quickly